raminder2711/Many-to-Many---SQL/README.md

  ![image](https://user-images.githubusercontent.com/119749518/215279522-9a4638da-72ff-4c18-9fb8-da562d757753.png)

-## Now, find those titles with no reviews
+## Finding such titles where reviews were not provided

     SELECT
         title